gipo355/vuln-docker-scanners/README.md

 # CREDITS

-thank you @vdjagilev for the nmap formatter lib
+thanks to @vdjagilev for the nmap formatter lib to parse nmap xml output

+Made with cobra, go